alexmccartneymoore/neutoKnowledgeGuide/videos/videos.md

 Video formats can easily confuse.
 For nearly all purposes on the web .mp4 provides the best compromise between support, size and quality.

 ### Compression
 The most commonly used video format online is “.mp4”.
-This format is usually compressed using H.26 or H.265 code, providing a good balance between file size and video quality.
+This format is usually compressed using H.26 or H.265 codec, providing a good balance between file size and video quality.
 As mentioned earlier, consider compressing videos to gifs if this does not disrupt the content.

 ### Tools
 - [Handbrake](https://handbrake.fr/)